Israel rescues 4 hostages kidnapped in Hamas' Oct. 7 attack. At least 94 Palestinians are killed

 Her mother, Liora, has stage four brain cancer and in April released a video pleading to see her daughter before she dies.

 An elated Argamani spoke by phone with Prime Minister Benjamin Netanyahu.
-In an audio message released by the government, Netanyahu is heard asking how she’s feeling.
+In a message released by the government, Netanyahu is heard asking how she’s feeling.
 She tells him she is “very excited,” saying she hasn’t heard Hebrew in so long.

+Netanyahu in a statement said that “Israel does not surrender to terrorism and acts with creativity and boldness that knows no bounds to bring home our abductees.”
+He vowed to continue the fighting until all are freed.

+“My two cousins were killed, and two other cousins were seriously injured.
+They did not commit any sin.
+They were sitting at home,” one relative said in the bloodied chaos at the hospital.

 Israel’s military said it attacked “threats to our forces in the area.”
-The military said one fighter was seriously wounded.
+The military said one commando died from his wounds.

 Hamas took some 250 hostages during the Oct.
 7 attack that killed about 1,200 people.
 About half were released in a weeklong cease-fire in November.
-Israel says more than 130 hostages remain, with about a quarter of those believed dead.
-Divisions are deepening over the best way to bring them home.

-International pressure mounts on Israel to limit civilian bloodshed in its war in Gaza, which reached its eighth month on Friday with more than 36,700 Palestinians killed, according to Gaza's Health Ministry, which does not distinguish between fighters and civilians.
-Palestinians face widespread hunger because fighting and Israeli restrictions have largely cut off the flow of aid.

-U.S. Secretary of State Antony Blinken will return to the Middle East next week, seeking a breakthrough in the apparently stalled cease-fire negotiations.
+About 120 hostages remain, with 43 pronounced dead.
+Survivors include about 15 women, two children under the age of 5 and two men in their 80s.

 Saturday’s hostage recovery operation brings the total of rescued captives to seven.
-Two men were rescued in February when troops stormed a heavily guarded apartment, and a woman was rescued in the aftermath of the October attack.
-Israeli troops have recovered at least 16 bodies of hostages from Gaza, according to the government.
+Two men were rescued in February and a woman was rescued in the aftermath of the October attack.
+Israeli troops have recovered at least 16 bodies of hostages, according to the government.

-Defense Minister Yoav Gallant called Saturday’s rescue “a heroic operation” and said the army will fight until all hostages are returned.
+The latest rescue was expected to lift spirits in Israel at a time when the war is dragging on and divisions are deepening over the best way to bring hostages home.

+It was unclear what effect it might have on apparently stalled cease-fire efforts.
+U.S. Secretary of State Antony Blinken will return to the Middle East next week, seeking a breakthrough.

 Netanyahu faces growing pressure to end the fighting in Gaza.
 Many Israelis urge him to embrace a deal announced last month by U.S. President Joe Biden, but far-right allies threaten to collapse his government if he does.